captainLegoo/captainLegoo/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

-I'm CaptainLegoo, a passionate Full Stack Developer with a knack for crafting elegant solutions and a love for technology.
+I'm Kyle, a passionate Full Stack Developer with a knack for crafting elegant solutions and a love for technology.
 I thrive on creating efficient, scalable web applications and continuously learning new technologies to keep myself updated in this ever-evolving field.

 ### 🛠️ Tech Stack